40th Dies Natalis in 2016

 Taking part in an academic debate, giving young, talented researchers a platform, and strengthening European ties; these are just a few aims of Maastricht University's annual celebrations and activities.

 Dies Natalis is Latin for birthday.
 At the beginning of every year, Maastricht University celebrates its birthday with an academic session.
 Many of the professors attend, wearing their ceremonial robes.
 The ‘dies address’ is given by an academic and often honorary degrees are also awarded, usually to academics for contributions to education and/or research.
-A number of awards are also bestowed: the Wynand Wijnen Education Prize for members of staff who have made an exceptional contribution to UM education, the Thesis Prize for the past academic year's best thesis and the Student Prizes for the best bachelor's and master's theses.
+A number of awards are also bestowed: the Wynand Wijnen Education Prize for members of staff who have made an exceptional contribution to UM education, the Dissertation Prize for the past academic year's best thesis and the Student Prizes for the best bachelor's and master's theses.
 The day ends with a drinks party.

 Opening academic year

 We traditionally celebrate the official opening of the academic year on one of its first days, sometime in late August or early September.
 The day will generally have a theme on which the afternoon programme is based.
 This is followed by an academic session featuring the official opening, attended by many of the university's professors in full regalia.